farhi/matlab-stargo/README.md

 ==================================

 For the initial set-up (only once), it is safer to follow the instructions from Avalon, and used their StarGo software.
 This way, all internal settings (torque, gear ratio, other hidden stuff) will be transferred to the board from the MCF pre-configured files.
 You will thus need a Windows system, and the ASCOM platform.
 Once done, you do not need any more the ASCOM drivers (except if you wish to control other equipment), nor Windows (any other system will do).
 Make sure you also set the correct location (longitude, latitude) for your observation site.
 This can be changed later from the matlab-stargo application.

+In case you do not have access to a Windows system, you can still use the matlab-stargo, but some functionalities may be incomplete.

 Connecting the StarGo board to the computer <a id=connecting></a>
 ===========================================